EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 These currently include plant lifetime and peak contribution rates by technology, which are applied to every plant.
 These assumptions have been extracted from TIMES 2.0.

-We further ensure that the distributed solar outputs into the distributed network (ELCDD) as opposed to the grid (ELC)
+We further ensure that the distributed solar outputs into the distributed network (ELCDD) as opposed to the grid (ELC).
+See below on transmission and distribution for further details on these mechanisms.

 ### Technical parameters: MBIE data